LIAAD/tieval/README.md

 ## How to ...

-In this section we summarize how to perform the most useful operations in tieval.
+In this section, we summarize how to perform the most useful operations in tieval.

 ### download a dataset.